 Corrupt Recycle Bin can be fixed by deleting the $Recycle.bin folder from your computer.
-Once you delete the $Recycle.bin folder from your Windows PC, it will automatically generate a fresh Recycle Bin, and the error fixes automatically.
+Once you delete the $Recycle.bin folder from your Windows PC, it will automatically generate a fresh Recycle Bin and the error will be fixed automatically.

 Deleting of Recycle Bin folder can be done by Command Prompt.

 How to Repair a Corrupted Recycle Bin in Windows 11/ 10 / 8 / 7?